nf-core/eager/docs/usage.md

 ##### `--bwaalnn`

-Configures the `bwa aln -n` parameter, defining how many mismatches are allowed in a read.
+Defineshow many mismatches from the reference are allowed in a read.
 By default set to `0.04` (following recommendations of [Schubert et al. (2012 _BMC Genomics_)](https://doi.org/10.1186/1471-2164-13-178)), if you're uncertain what to set check out [this](https://apeltzer.shinyapps.io/bwa-mismatches/) Shiny App for more information on how to set this parameter efficiently.

+> modifies bwa aln parameter: `-n`

 ##### `--bwaalnk`

-Configures the `bwa aln -k` parameter for the seeding phase in the mapping algorithm.
+Modifies the number of mismiatches in the _seed_ during the seeding phase in the `bwa aln` mapping algorithm.
 Default is set to `2`.

+> modifies bwa aln parameter: `-k`

 ##### `--bwaalnl`

-Configures the length of the seed used in `bwa aln -l`.
+Configures the length of the seed used during seeding.
 Default is set to be 'turned off' at the recommendation of Schubert et al. ([2012 _BMC Genomics_](https://doi.org/10.1186/1471-2164-13-178)) for ancient DNA with `1024`.

-> Note: Despite being recommended, turning off seeding can result in long
+Note: Despite being recommended, turning off seeding can result in long runtimes!

-> runtimes!
+> modifies bwa aln parameter: `-l`

 #### CircularMapper